Endymion space-saving: New battle lines are drawn on Orleans Avenue

 Behold:

-Tags: Endymion, spray paint, Orleans Avenue, Image
+Tags: Endymion, spray paint, Orleans Avenue, Mardi Gras 2017, Mardi Gras, Carnival, Image